Is Florence Worth Visiting? Here’s All You Need to Know

 In Conclusion, is Florence Worth Visiting?

-Florence is the dream destination for Renaissance art, architecture, and history appreciators.
+Florence is the dream destination for Renaissance art, architecture, and history buffs.
 If you prefer mid-size cities and/or love the medieval aesthetic, you’ll love Florence.

-Florence is a city that attracts many tourists but is NOT touristy.
+Florence is a city that attracts many tourists but is NOT touristy itself.
 In other words, Florence is an authentic Italian city that remains true to itself and its culture.

 With that said, Florence is worth visiting – even for those who aren’t “fans” of Renaissance.
 If you are not interested in the Renaissance, you should consider Florence for a day trip or at most a 2-day stay.